 - Double occupancy lodging (single available, just ask)

-- All transportation during the workshop
+- All meals and transportation during the workshop

 - Photographic guiding and instruction from Juan Pons

-- Cuban visa and in-country medical insurance
+- Cuban Visa and in-country medical insurance

 What’s Not Included?